djangocon/2025.djangocon.us/src/_content/posts/keynote-marlene.md

 ## Can you tell us about your career journey?

 > In college I initially studied molecular biology on a pre-med track.
-Thought I was going to be a doctor but didn’t really enjoy the things I was doing.
+I thought I was going to be a doctor but didn’t really enjoy the things I was doing.
 I ended up spending a year in Zimbabwe experimenting with different things and wound up helping girls learn how to code in Python!
 Ironically, we were using the Django Girls tutorial.
 I hadn’t been exposed to much coding before that, but after I changed my trajectory and went back to school for software engineering, I ended up getting an internship at Nvidia, and I currently work at Microsoft.

 ## How did you approach your career growth?